-The Group is exposed to foreign exchange risk arising from the United States Dollar (USD) and Chilean pesos (CLP) denominated bank accounts held by the Group.
+The Group is exposed to minor foreign exchange risk arising from the United States Dollar (USD) denominated bank accounts held by the Group.

 Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities denominated in a currency that is not the entity's functional currency and net investments in foreign operations.
-The Group's cash is held in A\$, US\$ and Chilean CLP.
+The Group's cash is held in A\$, and US\$.
 The Group's foreign currency risk management policy is to minimise foreign exchanges losses through diligent forecasting servicing requirements, monitoring relevant currencies, and exercising a business judgement as to what steps will produce the best result.
 The Company is not in the business of trying to make money from currency transactions.